dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 ## On Windows

-When use VS 2017:
-- When building on windows ensure you are using the `x64 Native Tools Command Prompt for VS 2017` (This is distinct from the `Developer Command Prompt for VS 2017`)

-When use VS 2019
 - You should use `Developer Command Prompt for VS 2019`

 If you have both stable and preview VS versions installed, open corresponding command prompt where you have C++ tools installed.